authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 MTA Constructs BIMI-Location and BIMI-Indicator headers
 -----------------

-The MTA base64 encodes the retrieved SVG and constructs a new BIMI-Indicator header.
+The MTA base64 encodes the retrieved Indicator and constructs a new BIMI-Indicator header.

-The MTA constructs a BIMI-Location header with a version tag, and an l tag indicating the URL from which the SVG was retrieved.
+The MTA constructs a BIMI-Location header with a version tag, and an l tag indicating the URL from which the Indicator was retrieved.

 Finally, the MTA removes any existing BIMI-Location and BIMI-Indicator headers, and stamps the new ones: